Category Archives: quotes

 - All of this will be worth it in the end.

-According to studies in positive psychology dating back since the 1980’s, the way affirmations work is you must be mindful to repeat the same phrase to yourself over an extended period.
+According to studies in positive psychology dating back since the 1980’s, the way affirmations work is you must repeat the same phrase to yourself over an extended period.
 Say the positive affirmation every time you have the compusively negative or harmful thought you’re trying to replace.
 For example, each time you have a reocurring thought or feeling of loneliness, use the same powerful phrase, quote or prayer to affirm that you are loved.
-In time, you can actually change your own mind and the way you think!
+In time, you can actually change your own mind and rewire the way you think! #neuroplasticity

 I would love to hear your personal favorite affirmation in the comments section below.